maxtaylorr/SQLPlayground/README.md

   - Patrick Daniel
   - Lee Offir

 This project is a tool for game store managers, for example GameStop, to utilize to help keep the games they carry in a compact, easily readable manner.
 Once the user gets a new game they can easily add it to the database and see the entire list of the games.
-On top of that, the user can also drop any record from the database and have a consistent upkeep of the games in the store.
+On top of that, the user can also drop as well as update any record from the database and have a consistent upkeep of the games in the store.
+This web application is a general game manager that any user can pickup to help keep track of the games they have or are potentially ordering.

 ---